my lanai upgrade

 A sketch of my lanai ceiling

-I knew that I wanted to paint the ceiling an aqua-blue color so I went with Sherwin-Williams “Tame Teal.”
+I wanted to paint the ceiling aqua-blue, so I went with Sherwin-Williams’ “Tame Teal.”

 Tame-Teal-Painted-Porch-Ceiling